arunksoman/PCPL-electro/README.md

 ## Pinout

-The RPi GPIO(General purpose IO) pinout given below.
+In order to know more about GPIO headers visit [pinout.xyz](pinout.xyz)The RPi GPIO(General purpose IO) pinout given below.
 ![GPIO Headers](/images/1554777830796.png)
 > Caution: RPi GPIO pins are very important in electronics perspective.
 You have to count Pin number as given in the picture.
 The **first pin is near to BLE(Bluetooth Low Energy Module which has Raspberry logo)**.